Michael A. Stecker

 Inside the small dome of the church of the Holy Sepulchre is Golgotha

-(Aramaic "Golgotha" or skull; Greek "Kranion" (skull), and Calvary, from
+(Aramaic "Golgotha" or skull; Greek "Kranion" (skull), and Calvary, from the

 Latin root "calva", the scalp without hair).
-It indicates the spot
+It indicates the spot where the cross

 was raised and Jesus crucified.